deatrich/linux-home-server/git-server.md

 #### Adding a test repository

 To do some testing we need an initial repository.
 We need to become the **git user** with sudo.
-For each repository that we create we go through this process.
+For every repository which we create we go through this process.
 Typically home users do not make dozens of repositories, so it is not an onerous task.
-The [repository creation process](#new-git-repo) is outlined in the appendix.
+The [repository creation process](#new-git-repo) is outlined in the appendix - be sure to look at it.

-Here we do a one-time clean of the 'git' user's directory - we want to avoid unneeded login configuration files since no one is allowed to login as git except yourself via sudo.
+Here we also do a one-time clean up of the 'git' user's directory - we want to avoid unneeded login configuration files since no one is allowed to login as git except yourself via sudo.

 ```console